reonZ/pf2e-dailies/README.md

 ![](./readme/random.webp)

-_An animated die will rotate in the interface window to point out which options are randomly picked, the different options will also loop over inside the field._
+_An die icon will displayed in the interface window to point out which options are randomly picked, the different options will also loop over inside the field._

 ![](./readme/random-chat.webp)

-_A die is added to the chat message to accentuate which options were randomly chosen._
+_A die icon is also added to the chat message to accentuate which options were randomly chosen._

 # Chat